Governor Ritchie Highway and East Ordnance Road

 Anne Arundel County (Glen Burnie), Maryland

-One of the first shopping mall projects developed by Youngstown, Ohio's Edward J. DeBartolo Corporation was constructed on a 41.7-acre plot, located 7.2 miles south of center city Baltimore.
+One of the earliest shopping malls developed by Ohio's Edward J. DeBartolo Corporation was constructed on a 41.7-acre plot, located 7.2 miles south of center city Baltimore.
 The site was situated in an unincorporated section of Anne Arundel County known as Glen Burnie.
+The mall was designed by the DeBartolo Corporation's in-house architecture department.

 Plans for GLEN BURNIE MALL were announced in January 1962.
 A thirty-store, fully-enclosed shopping complex would be anchored by a single-level Montgomery Ward on its south end.
 A 2-level J.C.
 Penney would anchor the mall's north end.
 By mid-1963, J.C.
 Penney had backed out of the project.